 3. The features you value most?

-Power meters currently come with different features such as independent left/right power measurement, Bluetooth SMART compatibility, accelerometer vs. magnet for cadence, battery type, etc. Which features are you interested in and do you value most?
+Power meters currently come with different features such as independent left/right power measurement, Bluetooth SMART compatibility, accelerometer vs. magnet for cadence, battery type, etc. Which features are you interested in and value most?

 4. What is the size of your budget?

 5. Do you need to move the power meter between bikes?

-Some power meters, such as a pedal-based power meters or opposing force power meters can be moved from bike to bike easily.
-Others, such as a crank-based power meters require more work.
+Some power meters, such as pedal-based power meters or opposing force power meters can be moved from bike to bike easily.
+Others, such as crank-based power meters require more work.
 Do you plan to move the power meter from one bike to another?
 If so, there are a select few power meters you should focus on.

 6. Are you going to use the power meter for racing or training?